Understanding A Net Price Estimate

-The four categories that make up the standard cost of attendance are:
+The categories that make up the standard cost of attendance are:

 Tuition & Fees: This represents tuition as well as standard, required fees for the academic year (two semesters).

-Room & Board: Room represents the standard cost of housing at Harvard.
-All students are charged the same room fee - we do not offer tiered housing options.
-Board is the fee for the meal program.
+Housing & Food: Housing (also known as Room) represents the standard cost of housing at Harvard.
+All students are charged the same housing fee - we do not offer tiered housing options.
+Food (also known as Board) represents the fee for the meal program.
 There is only one meal program, which provides access to three meals a day.
 Students are able to eat in several dining halls and are welcome to eat as much as they'd like at each meal.

-Travel: The travel allowance is an estimate of the cost of travel from home to Harvard and back again.
+Transportation: The transportation allowance is an estimate of the cost of travel from home to Harvard and back again.
 It's included in your cost of attendance, but you pay for it out-of-pocket.
-The amount of the travel allowance is based on where you live.
+The amount of the transportation allowance is based on where you live.

-Personal Expenses: Personal expenses are out-of-pocket expenses for things such as books, laundry, toiletries, and other things which you may buy for yourself over the course of the year.
+Books & Personal Expenses: Books represents the cost of books, course materials, supplies, and equipment that you can expect to pay for out-of-pocket for two semesters of Harvard classes.
+Personal expenses are out-of-pocket expenses for things such as laundry, toiletries, and other things which you may buy for yourself over the course of the year.

 Please note: the Net Price Estimate and Scholarship amounts displayed here are generic examples and do not reflect the results of your own personal net price estimate.